 Q. Why do you need fingerprints?

 A. State law requires a criminal background check on a PRF.
-A PRF who has been convicted for the manufacture or delivery of a Schedule I or Schedule II controlled substance within five years from the date the person applies for registration, or who has been convicted more than once for the manufacture or delivery of a controlled substance in Schedule I or Schedule II, cannot be a PRF.
+A person cannot be a PRF if they have been convicted for the manufacture or delivery of a Schedule I or Schedule II controlled substance within five years from the date the person applies for registration, or have been convicted more than once for the manufacture or delivery of a Schedule I or Schedule II controlled substance.